pruthviraj-kalashetty/Digital-Systems-and-VLSI/[1]-STAGE-(A)-DIGITAL-DESIGN/[06]-Logic-Gates/And-Gate.md

 ### **1. Purpose & Definition**
 * **What Problem Does It Solve?**
+  - The and gate checks if all condition are true
+  - If one inputs is 'ON' then output will be 'ON'
+  - If both inputs is 'ON' output will be 'OFF'

 * **What is the Circuit?**
+  - It is an electronc circuit that performs AND operation
 ---

 ### **2. Applications**